Telyonok/LibraryAPI/README.md

 2) Open command console and inside the repository folder run "docker compose build"
 3) Then run "docker compose up"
 4) Open http://localhost:5000/swagger/index.html
 5) Try out those requests!
-Some require logging in - use one these values:
+Some require logging in - use one of these values:
 - Email: vasya@mail.ru
 - Password: 1234
 or